battleaxedotco/tool-docs/docs/rubberhose2/manage.md

 <Screenshot
     url="/rubberhose2/icon/Select.svg"
     alt="Select hose group"
+    width="90px"
     toolbar />

 ## Select groups/controls
-Rigs can get complicated with additional support layers that can easily become scattered throughout a comp.
+Rigs can get complicated quickly and additional support layers that can easily become scattered throughout a comp.
+Select all rig layers to rearrange them as a group.

-- Click to select all layers a part of the same group as the selected layer.
+- Select a single layer and click to select all layers part of the same group.
 - Select multiple layers to select all related layers.
 - Alt+Click to select all controllers within a comp.